 London Lodge-Available for Rent

-We will announce 2018 dates and availability later this year.
+We will announce the 2018 dates and availability soon!

 If you have any questions, please contact Matthew Wilkinson via [email protected].

 Built in 1793 by the first Earl of Carnarvon, London Lodge formalised the entry to Highclere Park, and was constructed to celebrate the Earl’s entry to the peerage.

 The imposing stone archway, dressed with Coade stone and filled by the heavy iron gates, framed a grand entrance for family and visitors alike.
 The individual lodges, to either side were added later, most probably around 1840.
 Over the past two years they have been painstakingly restored by the current Earl and his wife to provide unique and luxurious accommodation for two.